PyMamba/mamba-framework/docs/development/controller.rst

     $ mamba-admin view root Main

-This will generate a new file ``application/view/Main/root.html`` that becomes our new index template for our whole application that inherits from the ``layout.html`` template and knows howto insert the mambaerized resources into our templates in automatic way.
+This will generate a new file ``application/view/Main/root.html`` that will be our new index template for the whole application that inherits from the ``layout.html`` template.
+This view will know how to insert the **mambaerized** resources into our templates in automatic way.

-Our last step is just make a small change in the ``root`` action in the controller to make it render our new index:
+Our last step is to just make a small change in the ``root`` action in the controller to make it render our new index:

 .. sourcecode:: python